aldryn/aldryn-boilerplate-bootstrap3/docs/testing/services.rst

 Travis
 ======

-The `Travis <http://docs.travis-ci.com/>`_ configuration is farily straight forward.
+The `Travis <http://docs.travis-ci.com/>`_ configuration is farily straightforward.
 You can see our example configuration file for reference.
-The main important part here is to add all your credentials using ``travis encrypt`` for security reasons.
+The important point here is to add all your credentials using ``travis encrypt`` for security reasons.

-You can install the travis command line tool by running ``gem install travis``.
+You can install the ``travis`` command line tool by running ``gem install travis``.

 Sauce Labs
 ==========

-`Sauce Labs <https://saucelabs.com/>`_ helps us to run our unit or integration tests on multiple browsers.
+`Sauce Labs <https://saucelabs.com/>`_ helps us to run our unit and integration tests on multiple browsers.

-When using our test suite locally, `phantomjs <http://phantomjs.org>`_ is used for the clear speed gain especially on integration tests.
-Yet this does not test on real browser where many issues might arise.
-For this case we configured ``.travis.yml`` to connect to Sauce Labs and run our test against a matrix of browsers.
+When using our test suite locally, `phantomjs <http://phantomjs.org>`_ is used in the interests of speed, especially on integration tests.
+However this does not test on real browsers, so is not comprehensive and various issues can slip through undetected.
+In order to provide real-browser test coverage, ``.travis.yml`` is configured to connect to Sauce Labs and run our test against a matrix of browsers.

 For each new setup you need to adapt the ``env: global:`` variables by adding::